 For many students, college provides a unique time and opportunity for exploring various facets of their personal identities, which includes sexual identity, gender expression, and more.
 The Office for Intercultural Engagement is committed to creating an inclusive environment for all members of the LGBTQ+ (lesbian, gay, trans, non-binary, queer and beyond) community.
 This page offers resources for support, advocacy, campus involvement, and information for the queer community and their allies.

 If you have any questions or concerns, or if you are interested in learning more, please contact the Center for Intercultural and Civic Engagement.

-Student Diversity Center and Social Justice Center conduct student-directed activities for historically marginalized and/or underrepresented groups on campus, and serves as a gathering space for student-run clubs pertaining to identity, diversity, marginalized communities.
+Student Diversity Center and Social Justice Center conducts student-directed activities for marginalized and/or underrepresented groups and social justice issues on campus.
+The SDC and SJC serve as a gathering space for student-run clubs pertaining to identity, diversity, and equity-centered causes.

 Counseling, Health, & Wellness Services (Located on the 2nd Floor of Wheelock Student Center, Suite 216) provides physical examinations, testing for Sexually Transmitted Diseases (STIs), and a number of peer support groups, including "Between the Lines," a confidential peer support group for LGBTQ+ students.

 Career & Employment Services (Located in Howarth 101) assists LGBTQ+ job seekers with the information and support they need to achieve a successful and fulfilling work life, on- or off-campus.